kkinnear/zprint/README.md

 ```
 #### :nl-separator? <text style="color:#A4A4A4;"><small>false</small></text>

-Put an entirely blank line between any key/value pair that takes more than
+Put an entirely blank line between any key/value pair where the value
-one line.
+part of the pair formats as a flow.

 ```clojure
 (czprint {:abc :def :ghi :ijk})